0xBadawy/EnhanceIQ/README.md

 ## Histogram Equalization

-histogram equalization is a method in image proccessing  baesd on histogram of an image. it is used especially when the image is represented by a narrow range of intensity values. its main functionality is to make the image's pixels have better  distributed on the histogram.
+Histogram equalization is a method in image proccessing  baesd on histogram of an image. it is used especially when the image is represented by a narrow range of intensity values. its main functionality is to make the image's pixels have better  distributed on the histogram.